-1. Derailleurs and rotors
+1. Remove the derailleurs and rotors

-Take them off.
 Just about every bike bag out there comes with some sort of protection for your rear derailleur and brake rotors, but airlines have a knack for rendering them ineffective.
 Learn from our mistakes and just take the suckers off, as there's nothing worse than beginning to unpack your bike to find a bent rotor or a broken derailleur hanger.
 If you are removing rotors, don't forget to put a brake block in the caliper to prevent the pads sticking together or the pistons getting stuck — in a pinch, a folded over business card works too.

-3. Extra padding
+3. Add some extra padding

 Yes, we have just spent the last few hundred words saying how great bike bags and boxes are, but there's nothing wrong with a bit of added peace of mind.
 Some bags come with foam tubing however, pipe insulation or a sliced up pool noodle is perfect for an extra layer of protection.
 You can also pop into your local bike shop and, if you ask nicely, they might even give you some of the packaging from a newly unboxed bike.